 5. Get creative.

-One of the best things you can to do help students get back into their learning routines is to keep them learning during their break, Reading, visiting cultural sites, and assigning work over the break can all help to keep students learning, which can help a lot on that first day back from break.
+One of the best things you can to do help students get back into their learning routines is to keep them learning during their break, Reading, visiting cultural sites (including virtually), and assigning work over the break can all help to keep students learning, which can help a lot on that first day back from break.

 What About in an Online Platform?